Become a Success!

 - Have experiences that complement and reinforce classroom learning.

 For more information on getting involved on campus and with student organizations, visit Student Organizations.

 Academic Success TipsMost new students feel anxious about their transition to college.
 Adjusting to the academic rigors of college is a very important concern.
-The following tips will help you prepare for the differences between high school and college:
+The following information will help you prepare for the differences between high school and college.

 Top Ten Tips for Academic Success: